Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

-\paragraph{Optimization} To align the recovered samples with the source domain, we propose leveraging the pretrained source model with entropy minimization as guidance.
-Entropy minimization is widely used in model adaptation, as models with minimized entropy can produce deterministic outputs, and this ideal output constraint can be inversely employed to guide adaptation \citep{li2024comprehensive,liang2020we}.
+\paragraph{Optimization} Recovering source characteristics requires aligning the recovered samples with the source domain.
+However, this is inherently challenging in the source-free setting, where the source domain is inaccessible.
+To solve this, we propose leveraging the pretrained source model with entropy minimization as indirect guidance.
+Entropy minimization is widely used in model adaptation, as models with minimized entropy can produce deterministic outputs, and this ideal output constraint can inversely guide adaptation \cite{li2024comprehensive,liang2020we}.
 Inspired by this, we introduce entropy minimization to optimize the recovered samples.
-With the minimized entropy on source data, the source model can produce deterministic outputs for distributions with source characteristics.
-By minimizing the entropy computed by the same fixed model for recovered samples, this constraint can inversely regularize the samples, forcing them to align with the source distribution.
-Here, the recovery model is forced to capture source temporal dependencies, as only by understanding these dependencies can the model effectively reconstruct masked parts, minimize entropy, and ensure recovered samples align with the source distribution.
+With the minimized entropy on source data, the pretrained model can produce deterministic outputs for distributions with source characteristics, as shown in Fig. \ref{fig:intro_entropy} (a).
+To retain such deterministic outputs on the recovered domain, the recovered samples—when passed through the fixed pretrained source model—must also exhibit source characteristics.
+Consequently, minimizing their entropy, as computed by the fixed model, can inversely force the recovered domain to align with the source distribution, as shown in Fig. \ref{fig:intro_entropy} (c).
+Additionally, the recovery model is forced to capture source temporal dependencies, as only by understanding the dependencies can the model effectively infer masked parts, minimize entropy, and finally ensure recovered samples to align with the source distribution.

-While the recovery process can generate source-like distributions with recovered temporal dependencies, it primarily focuses on sample-level recovery for long-term patterns, overlooking local temporal dependencies.
-These local dependencies offer short-term context, enabling the model to infer with local information that may not be apparent in broader trends.
-This highlights the importance of recovering local dependencies to restore natural temporal patterns and enhance overall temporal recovery.
-Thus, we improve the optimization process as segment-based regularization, optimizing segments that capture local dependencies to have minimized entropy, aligning them with source distributions.
-Three types of segments are extracted from the recovered sample $\mathbi{X}^i_{Sl}$ with an extraction proportion $p_s$, capturing local information from different regions (See examples in Appendix \ref{sec:segmentexample}):